aaronparker/aaronparker.github.io/_posts/2006-09-28-strengthening-owa-authentication-with-isa-2006-and-rsa-securid.md

   1. Log onto the RSA ACE server and start the Database Administration tool in Host Mode
   2. Add a new agent host and use 'Net OS Agent' as the agent type
   3. Enable the tick-box labelled 'Open to All Locally Known Users' if you want all users to be able to authenticate
-  4. Click OK to save the changes and copy SDCONF.REC (located in <span style="font-size: 9pt; font-family: Courier New">WINDOWSSYSTEM32</span>) to ISA Server.
+  4. Click OK to save the changes and copy SDCONF.REC (located in `C:\Windows\SYSTEM32`) to ISA Server.

 [<img style="width: 318px; height: 311px;" src="https://stealthpuppy.com/media/2006/09/1000.14.127.AgentHost.gif" border="0" alt="]({{site.baseurl}}/media/2006/09/1000.14.127.AgentHost.gif)

 Configuring SecurID support in ISA Server as a simple process:

-  1. Copy SDCONF.REC to <span style="font-size: 9pt; font-family: Courier New">WINDOWSSYSTEM32.</span> The ISA Server help file says to put this file into the ISA Server program folder, but this worked fine for me in the SYSTEM32 folder.
+  1. Copy SDCONF.REC to `C:\Windows\SYSTEM32.` The ISA Server help file says to put this file into the ISA Server program folder, but this worked fine for me in the SYSTEM32 folder.
-  2. Ensure that the local account NETWORK SERVICE has Full Control to the following registry key: <span style="font-size: 9pt; font-family: Courier New">HKEY_LOCAL_MACHINESOFTWARESDTI</span>.
+  2. Ensure that the local account NETWORK SERVICE has Full Control to the following registry key: `HKEY_LOCAL_MACHINE\SOFTWARE\SDTI`.
 This is so that ISA Server can write the secret to the registry.
-  3. You may also need to add the **PrimaryInterfaceIP** string value to the registry under <span style="font-size: 9pt; font-family: Courier New">HKEY_LOCAL_MACHINESOFTWARESDTIACECLIENT</span> depending on your ISA Server configuration.
+  3. You may also need to add the **PrimaryInterfaceIP** string value to the registry under `HKEY_LOCAL_MACHINE\SOFTWARES\DTI\ACECLIENT` depending on your ISA Server configuration.
 The value must match that set in the agent host record.

 You can test RSA SecurID authentication with the RSA Test Authentication utility available from the Microsoft web site.
 Download this utility and copy the extracted utility to the ISA Server program folder and execute from there (if you don't you will receive an error).